 More info on Smeg refrigerators:

-5. Chambers retro refrigerators — two designs
+6. Chambers slim refrigerators — two designs new to the market

 More info to come!
 Reader Taylor alerted me to Chambers retro refrigerators, which currently come in two designs — (1) a refrigerator/freezer design and (2) refrigerator only.
 Yes: Chambers, as in the name brand of the famous maker of antique stoves.
 It appears like this revived name brand for appliances has been on the market about a year and more are coming.
 Thank you, Taylor, for the tip!